 Phrase: Mary had a little lamb Password: Mh@L1 Package selection In this part of the installation, you will choose the software you wish installed on the system.
 If you don't need it, don't install it.
 Some services you install may be turned on by default, allowing your system to be cracked by outsiders who understand the service better than you.
-Installation The packages are now installed.
+Package Installation The packages are now installed.
 Depending on the speed of your machine, the packages you have chosen and your network bandwidth, this could take anywhere from 15 minutes to an hour.
 Go get a cup of coffee and come back.
 If you are performing a CD install, you will be prompted for the other disks in the set as they are needed.
 Reboot Once you've finished, the installer will ask you to reboot the system.
 Make sure you remove any CDs still in the drive.
 Firstboot (Setup Agent) On the first boot of the system after installation, you will be asked to configure several settings on your system.
-License You will be asked to agree to or decline to agree to the license agreement Date and Time Here you will be given the chance to set the local time on the system.
-If you have a persistent network connection, you should also click on the Network Time Protocol tab and enter the address of the local time server time.iastate.edu Display/Video Card settings Next, you will configure the settings for your monitor and your video card.
-Most of the time, the system does a very good job of probing the hardware and finding the right drivers to support your equipment.
-If not, you can choose a compatible setting on your own and specify information about the internals of your hardware.
-Be careful with the refresh rate settings.
-If they are set higher than your monitor can handle, you can damage it.
-Register with Red Hat Network For an Iowa State system, you should have registered for an Iowa State Red Hat Network account.
+License You will be asked to agree to or decline to agree to the license agreement The Security sections allows you to configure the built-in security features of Red Hat Enterprise Linux.
+If you wish to use the default firewall and SELinux settings, just move on to the next section.
+If you plan to set up the fine-grained control yourself, disable these on this page and set them later.
+Kdump Linux includes a feature allowing you to perform a post-mortem analysis of the core memory and its contents in the event of a system crash.
+If you understand Linux kernels and wish to have core dumps saved, enable kdump.
+Date and Time Here you will be given the chance to set the local time on the system.
+If you have a persistent network connection, you should also click on the Network Time Protocol tab and enter the address of the local time server time.iastate.edu Register with Red Hat Network For an Iowa State system, you should have registered for an Iowa State Red Hat Network account.
 Please click on the checkbox next to Tell me why I need to register and then I cannot complete the registration at this time on the next page.
 You will be registering your system later Create an additional account on system You should always create a separate user account on your system for your day-to-day use.
 You should only use the root account when necessary to configure or update your systems.
 On this page you can create that user account.
 Sound card detection and configuration Here the system will probe for your sound card (if you have one) and load and test the appropriate driver for that card.
 Login and secure the system Now you are ready to run your system for the first time.
 The login screen will appear.
-For this first login, you should login as root so you can register your system with the Red Hat Network and update all of the packages you have installed for security reasons.
+For this first login, you should login as root so you can register your system with the Red Hat Network.
+For security reasons, you should then update all of the packages you have installed.
 At this point you should shut down any unnecessary services that are running and close any network ports you don't need.